German Bunds hit three-week highs on U.S. growth concerns

 The political uncertainty is expected to have a detrimental

-impact on growth and therefore prompt the Fed to hold off on
+impact on the economy and therefore prompt the Fed to hold off

 Before the shutdown, expectations for when the Fed might